JianLoong/genetic-js/README.md

 }
 ```

-## You will need to create your own fitness evaluation.
+- You will need also to create your own fitness evaluation.

-This is an example of a simple evaluation function that just sums up all the mValue in the chromosomes.
-You can use arrow functions if you want to.
-Most importantly is that the fitness function **must be a function that returns a number**.

 ```typescript
 const fitnessFunction = (chromosome: IChromosome): number => {